 The source also mentioned that the Nokia 9 will come in both 64GB and 128GB varieties.
 They didn’t specify which of those these prices are for, but we’d assume this is the starting price, in which case you’d get 64GB for that.

-TechRadar’s take: If these prices are accurate the Nokia 9 will cost almost as much as the Samsung Galaxy S8, but that’s possible, as from what we’ve heard so far it sounds every bit as high-end.
+TechRadar’s take: If these prices are accurate the Nokia 9 will cost almost as much as the Samsung Galaxy S8, but that’s possible, as from what we’ve heard so far it sounds every bit as high-end, and it's sure to cost more than the already-expensive Nokia 8.

 - At the other end of the scale there's the new Nokia 3310 (2017)